MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/transportation/reconciliation-reaso.md

 ms.dyn365.ops.version: 10.0.19
 ---

-# Can only add the main account as the credit account for reconciliation reasons
+# You can add only the main account as the credit account for reconciliation reasons

-KB Number: 4603538
+KB number: 4603538

 ## Symptoms

-When you setup a reconciliation reason in transportation management, you can only add the main account as the credit account.
-You can't add a cost center, or any other dimension, as the credit account.
-However, the debit account has an option to select other dimensions.
+When you set up a reconciliation reason in Transportation management, you can add only the main account as the credit account.
+You can't add a cost center or any other dimension as the credit account.
+However, the debit account lets you select other dimensions.

 ## Resolution

-The system doesn't allows you to select a financial dimension for the credit account when the reconsolidation reason is not to pay the vendor but to credit a specific main account.
+If the reconciliation isn't done to pay the vendor but to credit a specific main account, the system doesn't allow you to select a financial dimension for the credit account when you set up the reconciliation reason.

-If the account structure dictates that a specific financial dimension value for the credit main account is required, then the resulting vendor journal can't be automatically posted because the financial dimension value is missing.
-You must therefore first specify the credit account manually using the **Invoice journal** page.
+If the account structure requires a specific financial dimension value for the credit main account, the resulting vendor journal can't be posted automatically, because the financial dimension value is missing.
+Therefore, you must first manually specify the credit account by using the **Invoice journal** page.

-Because a dimension value for the credit account is required, the vendor invoice journal can't be auto-posted.
-It must be posted manually after manually adding the dimension value to the main account for the credit line.
+Because a dimension value is required for the credit account, the vendor invoice journal can't be automatically posted.
+You must manually post it after you manually add the dimension value to the main account for the credit line.